cadyn/bevy_crt/README.md

 Original forum post: https://forums.libretro.com/t/new-crt-shader-from-guest-crt-guest-advanced-updates/25444

 # License
 Everything under the src folder was written by me or adapted from the Bevy source code and/or examples.
-It is licensed under the MIT License.
+All of my code is licensed under GPL 3.0, as well as the shaders provided in the assets folder.